usrshare/szsol/README.md

 order (1->2->3).
 They can also be stacked on the tableau in decreasing order (9->8->7), but only if the suits alternate.

-Dragons (labeled '\*') can't be stacked -- but when all four dragons of a single suit are exposed, they can be moved into a single free cell.
+Dragons (labeled with dashes) can't be stacked -- but when all four dragons of a single suit are exposed, they can be moved into a single free cell.

 The free cells are empty areas where one of any card can be stored.
 (With the